naughtyfruit53/FastApiv1.6/docs/ENHANCED_FEATURES.md

 ## Overview

-This document describes the enhanced features implemented in the TRITIQ ERP system, focusing on improved file management, PDF extraction, and user experience enhancements.
+This document describes the enhanced features implemented in the TRITIQ BOS system, focusing on improved file management, PDF extraction, and user experience enhancements.

 ## 1. Products Module Enhancement